 Analyze your scheduling

-A practice analytics tool offers similar functions to call analytics, but focuses on client activity, unscheduled time slots, cancelled appointments, and new patients.
+An analytics tool offers similar functions to call analytics, but focuses on client activity, unscheduled time slots, cancelled appointments, and new patients.
 As your dental practice discovers inactive patients and open appointment times, your office manager can reconfigure calls, texts, emails, and other marketing efforts to find new customers and build loyalty with already existing ones.

 Analyze your payments